NicBeltramelli/Privacy-and-Cookie-Policy-for-WordPress/ENG/Privacy-Policy.md

 *	Right for the help of supervisory authority – meaning you have the right for the help of a supervisory authority and the right for other legal remedies such as claiming damages.
 *	Right to withdraw consent – you have the right withdraw any given consent for Processing of your Personal Data.

-You can usually access, correct, or delete your personal data using your account settings and tools that we offer, but if you aren’t able to do that, or you would like to contact us about one of the other rights, scroll down to How to Reach Us to, well, find out how to reach us.
+You can usually access, correct, or delete your personal data using your account settings or contacting us about one of the other rights, scroll down to How to Reach Us to, well, find out how to reach us.
 EU individuals also have the right to make a complaint to a government supervisory authority.

 ### Information We Collect